parveenkrraina/tredence/README.md

-# DP-600: Microsoft Fabric Analytics Engineer Course Repository
+# DP-600: Microsoft Fabric Analytics Engineer

 Welcome to the GitHub repository for the DP-600: Microsoft Fabric Analytics Engineer course.
 This repository contains all the necessary content, lab instructions, and learning materials needed to master the skills required for a Fabric Analytics Engineer specializing in Microsoft technologies.